 To mitigate the possibility of either powdery or downy mildew, avoid water stress, prune out any infected leaves and pods, and keep the garden free of plant detritus.
 Also, be sure to rotate the bean crop each year.

-Mold on bean foliage, stems or pods accompanied by successive rotting is an indicator of mycelium, another fungus abundant in warm weather.
-This fungi, however, enjoys the accompaniment of water sodden leaves.
-To avoid this fungal disease, rotate crops, again, remove plant debris, keep the surrounding area free of weeds and increase the space between bean plants to increase air circulation.
+Mold on bean foliage, stems, or pods accompanied by successive rotting is an indicator of mycelium, another fungus abundant in warm weather.
+These fungi, however, enjoys the accompaniment of water sodden leaves.
+To avoid this fungal disease, rotate crops, again, remove plant debris, keep the surrounding area free of weeds, and increase the space between bean plants to increase air circulation.

 As with the above diseases, remove any infected parts of the plant or the entire plant if it appears to be severely infected.
 Water sparingly, enough to keep the plant from being stressed but allowing the soil to dry between watering.
 Space bean rows farther apart to allow for air circulation, practice crop rotation and, as always, keep rows free of weeds and detritus.